tamilentshalintshali-svg/Smart-Student-Hub/docs/README.md

-this folder is containing projct documentation.
+this folder is containing project documentation.